We Met in Virtual Reality

-We Met in Virtual Reality is a 2022 documentary film that takes place entirely within the video game VRChat.
-It explores the social relations developed by the users of VRChat during the pandemic, and how their lives were changed by their time on the platform.
+We Met in Virtual Reality is a 2022 documentary film that takes place entirely within the social virtual reality platform VRChat.
+It explores the social relations developed by the users of VRChat during the COVID-19 pandemic, and how their lives were changed by their time on the platform.
 It was created by Joe Hunting, who was the director and writer of the script.

-Plot
+We Met premiered at the 2022 Sundance Film Festival on 21 January 2022, and was added to HBO Max on 27 July.
+It has received critical acclaim from film critics, especially regarding emotional scenes.
+Reviews from technology and gaming outlets were mixed, largely because virtual reality itself is not explained, and because of continuous VRChat graphical glitches.